-Joe has been diving since 1995, and has over 7000 dives as a commercial, recreational and technical diver.
-Joe has been a recreational diving instructor in New Brunswick since 2007, and regularly conducts advanced training dives on Deer Island and at Atlas Park.
+Joe has been diving since 1990, and has over 10 000 dives as a commercial, public safety, military, recreational and technical diver.
+Joe has been a teaching here in New Brunswick since 2007, and regularly conducts advanced training dives in the Bay of Fundy, on Deer Island, at Atlas Park NB and, all over the country.

 In 2005 he became a certified commercial diver with ADC International, and while waiting on contract work he became a recreational scuba instructor for CMAS in 2006.
 He then worked in the Gulf of Mexico for over a year repairing oil platforms damaged from hurricanes, and doing various underwater pipe laying and repairs.

-In 2007 he switched over to ACUC when he relocated to New Brunswick and became a recreational scuba instructor for the Tankers Scuba Club at CFB Gagetown.
+In 2007 he switched over to ACUC when he relocated to New Brunswick and started teaching locally at CFB Gagetown.
 He was elected to the position of Vice President of the Tankers Club for 2008-2009, and led the club through one of it's busiest training years in it's history.

 In his teaching career, he has certified more than 2000 students from Open Water, to advanced certifications and specialties through Trimix and other technical programs.

-Joe is currently employed with the Canadian Armed Forces, and is a posted to 4 Engineer Support Regiment.
-He is a Cbt Diver and is Combat Dive Supervisor.
+Joe is currently employed with the Canadian Armed Forces, and is a still a current Combat Diver and a Combat Dive Supervisor.

 In recent years his interest has included wreck diving off Nova Scotia, Newfoundland, and the St. Lawrence River; and marine life diving at Deer Island, Cape Breton and Newfoundland as well as exploration throughout the world.
 He enjoys technical diving whenever possible and teaches most training here in New Brunswick as well as throughout the world.
-Joe has always been intrigued with cave diving and in 2009 obtained his Basic Cave certification at Ginnie Springs, FL, and obtained his Full Cave certification in April 2011 with his wife Connie in Florida.
-Joe has also obtained his Deep Cave certification and has explored some of the deepest places divers have gone!
+Joe has always loved cave diving and has obtained his Full Cave and Deep Cave certification in Florida with his wife Connie.
+Joe has also explored some of the deepest places divers have gone!

 He offers most of his training locally, and arranges training in other locations or via Skype on request.